raspberrypilearning/getting-started-with-the-sense-hat/en/step_4.md

 + Add another line of code to define a variable called `yellow` with the value (255, 255, 0)

 + Add parameters to the `show_message` command to display the text in yellow with a blue background.

+--- collapse ---
+---
+title: Solution
+---
 The part to add is highlighted in blue.

 ![Coloured text](images/coloured-text.png)

+--- /collapse ---

 + Add another parameter called `scroll_speed` to the `show_message` command and set the speed equal to 0.05 to speed up how quickly your message scrolls.